etan-status/pureth-annotated-spec/docs/implementations-7745.en.md

 ## SSZ ProgressiveList

-If [EIP-7916 ProgressiveList](https://eips.ethereum.org/EIPS/eip-7916) is unavailable, use `List[type, 999999999]` as a temporary placeholder to get unblocked.
+If [EIP-7916 ProgressiveList](https://eips.ethereum.org/EIPS/eip-7916) is unavailable in the underlying [SSZ library](./implementations-ssz.en.md), use `List[type, 999999999]` as a temporary placeholder to get unblocked.
 Once `ProgressiveList` is implemented in the library, the type can be switched easily.